rcarver/mysql-inspector/README.md

 mysql-inspector is a command line tool that helps you understand your MySQL database schema.
 It works by writing a special type of dump file to disk and then parsing it for various purposes.
-For example:

 ## Usage